Grover Cleveland Bergdoll: Later developments

 Frank C. Williams, the man drafted immediately after Bergdoll by his local draft board, served in World War I as an engineer and survived the conflict.
 However, the American Legion claimed that the man "drafted in Bergdoll's place" was Russell C. Gross of Philadelphia, the first man drafted after Bergdoll to die in the war.
 Gross became a private in Company B of the 328th Infantry Regiment, part of the 82nd Division.
 He was killed in action on October 24, 1918, during the Meuse-Argonne Offensive, and posthumously cited for bravery by Brigadier General Julian Robert Lindsey.

 Bergdoll's Wright Model B was rediscovered in the 1930s and restored, and in 1936 donated to the Franklin Institute.
-In 2024, Bergdoll's descendants demanded it be returned to them, on the basis that there was no documentary evidence the he had donated it to the institute, and that at the time it was under confiscation by the U.S. government and thus ineligible for donation.
+In 2024, Bergdoll's descendants demanded it be returned to them, on the basis that there was no documentary evidence that he had donated it to the institute, and that at the time it was under confiscation by the U.S. government and thus ineligible for donation.